gvwilson/sys-tutorial/src/http/index.md

 [%inc get_url_disallowed_server.out %]
 [%inc get_url_disallowed_client.out %]

--   But why not?
--   Looks like `requests` is stripping the leading `..` off the path
+-   `requests` strips the leading `..` off the path before sending it
 -   And if we try that URL in the browser, same thing happens
 -   So we're safe, right?